 where σr2 is the marginal variance of recruitment deviations and ρ is the magnitude of autocorrelation in recruitment.
 Eq.
 1 includes the term eεt-σr2/2, which has an average value of 1.0.
 This term is included to ensure that r0 is equal to mean (not median) recruitment given unfished spawning biomass.

-Each replicate of the operating model involved simulating true dynamics over 100 years, where recruitment is variable each year, but the same across scenarios given an iteration (i.e., the values of δt for the first replicate of the = 0.0 scenario were the same as for the first replicate of the = 0.9 scenario, see Fig. 1).
+Each replicate of the operating model involved simulating true dynamics over 100 years, where recruitment is variable each year, but the same across scenarios for a given iteration (i.e., the values of δt for the first replicate of the = 0.0 scenario were the same as for the first replicate of the = 0.9 scenario, see Fig. 1).
 Years 1 through 25 had no fishing and are included to ensure that the population age-structure in year 25 had plausible deviations away from its expectation in an unfished state.
 In years 26-80, fully-selected fishing mortality, F, was fixed at the value that produced MSY.
 Fishery selectivity was logistic, based on fish length, and was identical to the maturity ogive.
 Survey selectivity was similar, except that the length at which 50% of individuals were selected by the survey was specified as 80% of the length at which 50% of individuals were mature to ensure that the survey sampled younger fish than were caught in the fishery.

-We simulated data for six scenarios that differed in the value of autocorrelation used to generate recruitment: -0.25, 0, 0.25, 0.5, 0.75 and 0.9.
+We simulated data for six scenarios that differed in the value of autocorrelation used to generate recruitment: -0.25, 0, 0.25, 0.5, 0.75, and 0.9.
 Included levels of ρ are centered approximately around estimates from recent meta-analyses (Mueter et al., 2007; Thorson et al., 2014).
+An autocorrelation level of 0.5 and a marginal log-standard deviation of recruitment of 0.6 (0.2 higher than all other scenarios) was used for a “less-information” scenario.

 2.2 Sampling model

 Annual catch was reported without error from the start of the fishery (year 26) to the year of the assessment (year 80).
 Fishery and survey age-composition data were simulated every year for years 26-80, and were drawn from a multinomial distribution with an annual sample size of 100.
 The survey was simulated every year providing an index of relative abundance for years 26-80, and the abundance index was drawn from a lognormal distribution with log-standard deviation of 0.1 and log-mean equal to logarithm of stock biomass available to the survey in that year.
 Data are relatively informative to focus the results on the effects of autocorrelated recruitment deviations when estimation is theoretically possible.
+Data collection for the “less-information” scenario started in year 41 and the log-standard deviation of the index of abundance was 0.25.

 2.3 Estimation method

-An age-structured stock assessment model was fit to each simulated data set, using data generated during the “fishing period” (years 26-80), and we refer to this as the “estimation method” (see Table 1 for a list of estimated parameters).
+An age-structured stock assessment model was fit to each simulated data set, using data generated during the “fishing period” (see Table 1 for a list of estimated parameters).
 Each estimation method provides forecasts of population abundance during years 81 to 100, and estimates recruitment deviations for years 1-100.
 For clarity of communication, we refer to recruitment deviations during the three periods:

-Recruitment deviations for years 1-25: These recruitment deviations occur prior to the collection of any data, and estimated so that the estimated age-structure in the first year of data (year 26) has plausible deviations away from the unfished age-distribution;
+Recruitment deviations for years 1-25: These recruitment deviations occur prior to the collection of any data, and are estimated so that the estimated age-structure in the first yearwith data (typically year 26) has plausible deviations away from the unfished age-distribution;

 Recruitment deviations for years 26-80: These recruitment deviations occur during years with available data, and are generally estimated with some precision;